 - The best front-loading backpacks do have comfortable harness and waist straps, but in general, you’ll find more padding on top-loaders as they’re built for trekking for long hours with all your gear on your back.

-- Front-loading backpacks are the best style of backpack.
+- Rucksacks that open like a suitcase are the best backpack for travel and hiking.
 Period.
 Even if you plan to do some trekking on your world trip, we always recommend front-loaders, especially now that many of the best front-loading backpacks come with pro suspension systems that you would find on the best mountaineering and hiking backpacks.

 Size is very important when learning out how to choose a backpack that’s right for you.
 Many travellers are hardcore carry-on travellers and I have to admit, over the years we’ve weaved between carry-on packs and larger backpacks, but in the end, we feel that the best backpacks for travel are in the 55 litre range.
 This size is likely to be the best backpack for travel and hiking.

 This gives you more space to pack a few extra things and be a bit more comfortable on your trip.
 Plus it gives the bag some extra room so that you don’t have to stress the zippers trying to zip up an overly full pack.